bobby-rust/EldenForge/README.md

 [![Site view](public/ERBG.png)](https://erbg.vercel.app/)

 ## Features
-- Customize the number of each item to generate in each category
+- Customize the number of items to generate for each category
 - Reroll individual items to get the perfect build
 - Control duplicate item rerolls by switching them on or off by category
 - Click on each item to view its wiki page